-- A. Self-Government - Review train speeds - Establish a site for a U.S. flagpole and erect one - Continue to use the community council system as the form of government - Town meeting at least once a year - B. Review of Existing Rights - Look at rights of property owners with respect to wood lots, buffers, etc. - Provide for input from local area before the State or Borough dispose of land (in the area) or takes other action affecting the area
+- A. Self-Government - Review train speeds - Establish a site for a U.S. flagpole and erect one - Continue to use the community council system as the form of government town meeting at least one a year

+B. Review of Existing Rights

+- Look at rights of property owners with respect to wood lots, buffers, etc. - Provide for input from local area before the State of Borough dispose of land (in the area) or takes other action affecting the area